Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Professionalism In-Patient Physical Examinations

 During clinical clerkships, students are routinely required to see and examine patients.
 It is necessary that all examinations of patients be appropriately structured, supervised, and consented to in the interests of all parties, including the patient, student, and attending physician.
-Students must wear their KHSC-KansasCOM picture identification badge and introduce themselves to patients as a medical student.
+Students must wear their KHSU-KansasCOM picture identification badge and introduce themselves to patients as a medical student.

 Patient consent for a student to perform an intimate examination must always be voluntary.
 Consent for an intimate examination must be either verbal and/or written.
 Regardless of the gender of the student performing the exam and the patient being examined, a chaperone (defined as another medical professional, preferably the preceptor) is required during all intimate examinations.
 A chaperone is not an accompanying person (e.g., friend, relative of the patient, another medical student).
 Students are highly encouraged to record the date, time, and the results of the examination, as well as the name of the chaperone in the medical record.